rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.5.0.txt

   nodes, which in some rare (but quite reproducible) circumstances could cause some of the brokers to crash
 - remove duplicate 'messages' entry from queue stats JSON
-- make binding arguments optional in the REST API for binding creation
+- make binding arguments optional in the HTTP API for binding creation
-- correct error handling in the REST API for binding creation
+- correct error handling in the HTTP API for binding creation
 - prevent spurious failures of aliveness test

 enhancements